 To achieve an estimated regional resource recovery rate of approximately 56% resource recovery, which amounts to an overall improvement of 5% for the entire region and a 19% improvement in recovery rate on the kerbside MSW stream, the Councils, principally Gladstone Regional Council and Rockhampton Regional Council, would need to introduce an organics diversion service targeting FOGO.
 This should be coupled with improvements to the existing yellow top bin recycling services for all Councils through a combination of improved transfer facilities and education.
 Beyond this, significant improvements to the C&I stream are required, but only after data for non-council managed wastes are collected and assessed.
 A forward estimate on the potential benefit to resource recovery rates if energy from waste was available in the future could be between 72% (for produced engineered fuel/refused derived fuel) to 78% (thermal combustion) depending on technology selection.

 Implementation

 Cost to deliver the Plan

-The estimated cost for implementation (excluding residual waste management) is \$66 million over this period as presented in Table EX14.
+The estimated cost for implementation (excluding residual waste management) over the period from FY23-24 to FY30-31 is \$68 million as presented in Table EX1.4